nic-h/mammothnetwork/docs/DEV_TRIAGE.md

 ## 6) Frontend ready
 Open the app and check DevTools Console:
-- No “Deck.gl UMD not found” error
+- No dynamic import errors from `engine.js`
-- DOM contains `.center-panel #deck-canvas`
+- DOM contains `.center-panel #three-stage`
 - Panels are clickable (search and left/right UI should not be blocked by canvas)

 ## 7) Populate data (minimal path)